OctopusDeploy/blog/blog/2022-07/at-the-helm-jessica-ross/index.md

 We plan to continually invest in design at Octopus by:

-- Building a UX and design platform that can underpin the success of a world-class UX
+- Building a UX and design platform that can underpin the success of a world-class user experience
 - Including Product Designers in our Product teams
 - Evolving the structure of our team to allow for career progression
 - Evolving our brand and design standards